 PostgreSQL authorization is role-based, with privileges stored on databases, schemas, tables, sequences, and other objects as access control lists (ACLs).
-Effective access can also come from role membership and grants to PUBLIC, so checking inheritance and object ACLs avoids chasing the wrong grant.
+A REVOKE statement removes only the grant targeted by that statement; effective access can still come from role membership, object ownership, or grants to PUBLIC.

 Steps to revoke privileges in PostgreSQL:

-1. List role membership for the account to catch inherited privileges.
+1. List role grants for the account to catch inherited privileges.

 Replace appdb, appuser, appowner, and schema names to match the target database.